MicheleBiena/autoraid/README.md

 4. Make sure you're offline and right in front of the den, possibly in a place that can't be reached by wild Pokémon, so that when you press A the den opens.

+5. Select from the program the desired options: ("preferential chats" and "snitch mode" are only applicable to the telegram integration.
+You can set up a list of chat ids that will receive the password 15 seconds before all othere ids, and with snitch mode before the raid starts a screenshot revealing the participants will be sent to all chat ids.
+Snitch mode can't be selected while preferential ids are enabled, so to not reveal which users have the advantage)

-5. Run the bot.
-The first thing that it will do is connect you to the internet.
+6. Click on Run Bot to start/stop the bot, the first thing it will do is connecting to the internet in game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>